loudifier/chirplab/ROADMAP.md

         - maybe add a short delay of ~1s before recalculating to allow spamming a spin box and recalculating with whatever value the user lands on
     - [ ] Bundle Windows exe in such a way that GUI launches without console window and CLI/GUI both output to stdout.
 Current solution still flashes console window when launching GUI. https://pyinstaller.org/en/stable/feature-notes.html#automatic-hiding-and-minimization-of-console-window-under-windows
 - [ ] Undo/redo - a lot of work with many edge cases that need to be handled, but would be really nice to have
+- [ ] Customize pyqtgraph.
+Right-click menu with reset and dialog to set ranges and scales, click on trace to show point values, etc.
+- [ ] Check for and prompt user to save last device capture when closing Chirplab or opening another project
+- [ ] Help menu in menubar

 ## Command Line Interface
 - [x] Run all measurements in a project file and output measurement data